 Telephone: +44 1223 7 65879

-Chander has an interest in innovation with a specific focus on exploring the antecedents and consequences of business model innovation.
-He has been examining issues related to business model innovation and implications for strategic decision making, ownership and challenges in transforming to more collaborative innovation models.
-In addition, Chander has been examining the relationship between innovation and entrepreneurial spawning in service industries.
+Chander has an interest in innovation and technology management with a specific focus on exploring the antecedents and consequences of business model innovation.
+He has been examining issues related to business model innovation and implications for productivity, strategic decision making, leadership and management information.
+Chander also works on research related to transformation challenges to create and capture value from digital technologies.

-Chander also works on issues related to management and development economics.
-In this stream of research, Chander applies theories developed in economics and management to issues in development.
-Work in this theme includes the interactions of religion, economics and management and also the role of new business models for development.
+Chander also conducts research on issues related to management and development economics.
+In this stream of research, Chander examines the role of new business models for economic development.